sakina-hs/spring-trade-processing-system/README.md

 ## Current Status

 - The project is in the **development stage**.
-- Key features such as
+- Implemented Key features such as
+  - data streaming using kafka, authantication and authorization using JWT token,
+  - api gatway for single entry point and token validation,
+  - Fault tolerrance using circuit breaker pattern,
+  - swagger implementation
-  data streaming using kafka, authantication and authorization using JWT token, api gatway for single entry point and token validation, Fault tolerrance using circuit breaker pattern, swagger implementation trade cycle(trade creation (produced using kafka)-> consume it(in risk service)-> and save trade record in postgres DB(settlement service)) configuration with observability tools like Graphana, Promithious , Tempo and Loki have been implemented.
+  - trade cycle(trade creation (produced using kafka)-> consume it(in risk service)-> and save trade record in postgres DB(settlement service))
+  - configuration with observability tools like Graphana, Promithious , Tempo and Loki
+  - implemented CI workflow in GitHub Action for build image -> push to dockerHub repository on every commit.
 - Ongoing work includes Spring Cloud Configs, Advance use of Spring JPA in FundService and spring batch
 - Regular updates will be made as progress continues.
-- implemented CI workflow in GitHub Action for build image -> push to dockerHub repository on every commit.

 ## Project Structure